dasch-swiss/dsp-api/docs/architecture/decisions/0002-change-cache-service-manager-from-akka-actor-to-zlayer.md

 ## Consequences

 The usage from other actors stays the same.
-The actor messages and responses didn't change.
+The actor messages and responses don't change.